Sreehari425/quantumlauncher/changelogs/unreleased.md

 ---

+# User Experience

+- Tweaks to sidebar and info message

 ## Keyboard Navigation

 - `Ctrl/Cmd/Alt 1/2/3` to switch tabs in main screen
 - `Ctrl N` to create new instance
 - `Ctrl ,` to open settings

+---

 ## File location (linux)